 This course looks at the connections, dynamics, and influences of addiction, mental health, and the criminal justice system on society.
 This course will also explore criminal justice and counseling theories as they relate to crime, recidivism, recovery, and diseases such as addiction or mental health.
-Lastly, this class will look at how culture, community resources, and state or federal laws effect these topics.
-(Prerequisites: ENGL 1117).
+Lastly, this class will look at how culture, community resources, and state or federal POFS effect these topics.
+College level reading and writing is needed for this class.
+(Prerequisites: None).